fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 On the way out you'll get jumped by a nasty group of guards.
 Make sure you've used Dragon Stones to replenish Power before you cross the pit room again; you'll use a lot of magic in this fight.

-You probably need a recharge, so exit the bridge to the S and use the well in the Mystic Wood to jump back to the Underworld and bathe in the recharge pool.
+You probably need a recharge, so exit the bridge to the S and use the well in the Mystic Wood to jump back to the Underworld and bathe in the Refresh Pool.
 You'll have to deal with the Customs Inspection again, but oh well.

 ## Isle of Lansk